liujip0/ice-scout/README.md

-# 2025 Indiana Scouting Alliance App
+# 2024 I.C.E.
+Robotics Scouting App

-This repository houses a React progressive web app serving as the offline-first scouting app custom designed for use by the Indiana Scouting Alliance in the 2025 FIRST Robotics Competition game, Reefscape.
+This repository houses a React progressive web app serving as the offline-first scouting app custom designed for use by I.C.E.
+Robotics in the 2025 FIRST Tech Challenge game, Into the Deep.

 ## Development Instructions